Installation and Upgrade Guide for Cisco Unified Intelligence Center Release 10.0(1)

 Cisco Product Documentation, which lists all new and revised Cisco

-technical documentation, as an RSS feed and deliver content directly to your
+technical documentation as an RSS feed and delivers content directly to your

 desktop using a reader application.
 The RSS feeds are a free service.